awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-tasks.md

 1. \(Optional\) For **Description**, enter a description\.

+1. For **New task invocation cutoff**, if you don't want any new task invocations to start after the maintenance window cutoff time is reached, choose **Enabled**\.

+   When this option is *not* enabled, the task continues running when the cutoff time is reached and starts new task invocations until completion\.
+**Note**
+The status for tasks that are not completed when you enable this option is `TIMED_OUT`\.

 1. In the **Command document** list, choose the Systems Manager Command document \(SSM document\) or Automation runbook that defines the tasks to run\.

 1. For **Document version** \(for Automation tasks\), choose the document version to use\.